-It has cost many a man life or fortune for not knowing what he thought he was sure of.-J. Staples White
+- It is noble to seek truth, and it is beautiful to find it. -Sydney Smith - It has cost many а man life or fortune for not knowing what he thought he was sure of.-J. Staples White

 The desire of knowledge, like the thirst of riches, increases ever with the acquisition of it.-Sterne